onedata/op-worker/doc/architecture/storage/luma/credential-resolution.md

 1. **Build time** (storage creation/update) — The admin context is constructed from the contract record.
 If `onedataAccessToken` is present, `resolve_admin_id` verifies it and injects `adminId`.
-   The resulting admin_ctx is persisted with the helper config.
+   The resulting credentials map is persisted with the helper spec.

 2. **Credential resolution** (LUMA, at I/O time) — LUMA resolves base credentials (admin context for root/owner/auto, per-user record for